exercism/v3/languages/csharp/exercises/concept/resource-lifetime/.docs/hints.md

 Consider the various methods on the database, and the states that the database transitions to with each one.

-## 2. Write to the database and return an indication of whether the write was successful to the caller
+## 2. Write to the database and return an indication to the caller of whether the write operation was successful

 Use of [`try/catch`][try-catch] is necessary in this case.